JudiniLabs/code-gpt-docs/docs/tutorial-basics/configuration.md

 The subsequent sections describe the various utilities and configurations of the CodeGPT application.

-## CodeGPT Stack
+## Main Menu

-Explore the significant facets of the CodeGPT software stack.
+The main menu is your primary navigation hub within the CodeGPT application.
+It provides access to essential features and settings.

 ### Tools

-1. `Chat`: Engage in AI conversations using the models of your chosen provider or with agents on CodeGPT Plus.
+- `Chat`: Engage in AI conversations using the models of your chosen provider or with agents on CodeGPT Plus.
-2. `AI Agents Marketplace`: Peruse viable agents in the Marketplace and interact with them.
+- `AI Agents Marketplace`: Peruse viable agents in the Marketplace and interact with them.
 Ensure you choose `CodeGPT Plus` as your provider and establish the mandatory connection.
 You also have the option to explore directly from the Home `⌂` button.

+### Experimental

+This section showcases experimental features 🧪.

-3. `React Sandbox`: Experiment with React components through interaction or image upload.
-Visit [React Sandbox](http://localhost:54112/vision) for a hands-on experience.
+- `React Sandbox`: Experiment with React components through interaction or image upload.

-### Settings

-These optional configurations enhance your user experience.

-1. `Autocomplete`: This feature provides code completion suggestions based on the developer's input.
-It covers multiple aspects, including variables, functions, methods, classes, and context-specific keywords.
-[Check out this guide](https://docs.codegpt.co/docs/tutorial-features/code_autocompletion) for further explanation.
-Remember to choose a provider first.
-If you choose CodeGPT Enterprise, refer to [this link](https://docs.codegpt.co/docs/tutorial-ai-providers/code_enterprise).
-2. `Theme`: Alter the visual interface of the application by switching between the dark and light themes.

 ### Help
 Look here when you need help.

 - `Help`: If you require additional assistance, this section offers guidance on the various tools.
-Alternatively, consult the `Docs` and `API Docs`.
+Alternatively, consult the `Extension Docs` and `API Docs`.
-- `Issue Reporting`: Any issues you encounter can be reported in the [Github repository](https://github.com/JudiniLabs/code-gpt-docs/issues).
+- `Report an issue`: Any issues you encounter can be reported in the [Github repository](https://github.com/JudiniLabs/code-gpt-docs/issues).
+- `Feedback`: Send 💌 feedback to the team to help us improve the product.

+### Settings

+These optional configurations enhance your user experience.

+- `Font Size`: Adjust the font size to your preference.
+- `Color Mode`: Alter the visual interface of the application by switching between the dark and light themes.

 ## Select model provider